robusta-dev/robusta/docs/index.rst

     Robusta will install a bundled Prometheus stack.
 Includes:

     * Robusta automations engine + builtin automations
-    * Prometheus, AlertManager, and Grafana
+    * Prometheus Operator, AlertManager, and Grafana
     * Out of the box alerts fine-tuned for Kubernetes

 .. dropdown:: An automations engine for your existing stack